 Over the Side

-Fortunately, no one was killed or seriously injured.
-Had deck crew been working around the aircraft, or had the crew been strapped in for their own launch, the incident could have been far worse.
-The speed at which events unfolded — seconds from the first movement to the aircraft going overboard — left virtually no time for intervention.
+Fortunately, no one was killed or seriously injured, and the dangling Tomcat itself was defueled and recovered rather than lost to the sea.
+The speed at which events unfolded — only seconds from the first movement to the ejections — left virtually no time for intervention.

 Life on the Flight Deck